-In order to ensure safe systems of work and to prevent transmission of infection, it is essential that decontamination of reusable medical devices and care equipment after use on a resident is undertaken to prevent the transmission of infection.
-This is in accordance with the requirements of the Health and Social Care Act 2008: code of practice on the prevention and control of infections and related guidance.
+In order to prevent transmission of infection, it is essential that decontamination of reusable care equipment after use on a resident is undertaken in accordance with manufacturer's instructions and before being stored clean and dry.

-A schedule for care equipment decontamination that details what care equipment is to be decontaminated, when to do so and what products to use, should be in place.
+A schedule for care equipment decontamination that details what care equipment is to be decontaminated, when to do so and what type of product to use, should be in place.
+All products used for decontamination of care equipment must be within the expiry date.